adrianyau/SQL-Final-Project/README.md

 5. As for my own three (3) data questions, I wanted to showcase other SQL skills learned from the Data Analytics Bootcamp from the last two weeks, as well as applying some business accumen working on this datset from a fictional e-Commerce company.
 For example, I wanted to compare the amount of different products (e.g., performance wear) between men and women, plus I applied the UNION operator to segement category list and tally the total product count to see any disparity on sportswear between genders.
 Another example is taking a step further with the 'Rank Window' function ranking the 'Top-10 Accessories' list and include the type of currency along with the product price in the same cell.
 My last example is learning about sentiment scores and how I could use the SQL query to find out about a specific product and the buyers' emotional response toward their product purchase.

-6. As for quality assurance,
+6. As for quality assurance, ???

 ## Results
-- Duplication is evident in the database with webpage information.
+- Duplication was evident in the database, whether if there was product duplication or webpage duplication.
--
+- With products could have the same identical item, but differ in minor details, such as sizing and colour.
+- With webpages, users could be clicking on a page or link whether it was double-clicking, multi-clicking, clicking by error, or clicking back-and-forth.
+- Some product SKUs were shown throughout the dataset, but they did not exist suggesting the products were discontinued or non-existent.
+- Results to the questions provided could be skewed as there were still incomplete information, particularily the cities and countries of the customers.

 ## Challenges
 - Time is not on our side, as we are given up to 5 days to complete the SQL Final Project.